All Episodes

 Nobody trusts Hillary Clinton.

-There is a reason, though, that they're having to do what they're doing with Marco Rubio, and I guarantee you, in her speech about real issues and fighting for the middle class.
+There is a reason, though, that they're having to do what they're doing with Marco Rubio.

-She's gonna talk again about voter ID and those evil lawful Republicans blocking people from voter ID.
+She's going to talk again about voter ID and those evil lawful Republicans blocking people from voter ID.

-Never mind as as uh Greg Abbott has pointed out in Texas, Texas has a more open, easier voting process than the state of New York where Hillary lives and was senator.
+Never mind, as Greg Abbott has pointed out in Texas, Texas has a more open, easier voting process than the state of New York where Hillary lives and was senator.

 She's going to do this, though, because there's a related story in the Washington Post from the other day.

-I I just I gotta read you the beginning of the story.
+I just, I got to read you the beginning of this story.

-Nightclubs were registering voters, churches held fish fries after loading buses that f Wait, churches, churches were doing this.
+Churches held fish fries after loading buses that filled.

 But as Motley and some friends sought shade recently under a mulberry tree and looked across the landscape of empty lots and abandoned houses that have persisted here, they wondered whether they would ever bother voting again.